HOLY MOUNJARO!

 Additional study is ongoing and looking closely for other unanticipated adverse effects.
 As of now, there has yet to be long-term safety data on this drug.
 When considering Mounjaro, it is important to remember that Mounjaro has been shown to decrease the effectiveness of oral birth control.
 Patients using oral hormonal contraceptives should switch to a non-oral contraceptive method before starting this medication.

-A: Tirzepatide is a “dual agonist” that activates both GLP-1 and GIP receptors and the glucagon receptor.
+Tirzepatide is a “dual agonist” that activates both GLP-1 and GIP receptors and the glucagon receptor.
 This helps to lower blood sugar levels by increasing insulin release, slowing glucose release from the liver, and reducing glucagon release.
 Additionally, tirzepatide may help with weight loss by reducing appetite and promoting feelings of fullness.

 This means it can do two things: